ymougenel/ymougenel.github.io/_posts/2024-11-16-capitol-du-libre.md

 excerpt_separator: <!--more-->
 tags: [Talk, Kubernetes, Devops, Open-Source]
 ---
-The **Capitole du Libre** is an incredible annual event that brings together open-source and free software enthusiasts from all walks of life.
+**Capitole du Libre** is an incredible annual event bringing together open-source and free software enthusiasts.
 <img src="https://capitoledulibre.org/img/logo-capitoledulibre.png" alt="capitol du libre title and logo" />
 As a long-time attendee, I’ve had the privilege of immersing myself in a community driven by a shared passion for open technologies.
 Over the years, I’ve attended inspiring talks, exchanged ideas with like-minded individuals, and engaged in deep discussions with representatives from organizations like Wikipedia, Framasoft, and Firefox.

 This year, I decided to take my involvement to the next level.
-With the support and partnership of my friend Mathieu, we stepped up to present two talks at this year’s conference.
+With the support and partnership of my friend Mathieu, we stepped up to present two talks.
 These presentations are close to my heart and reflect our shared dedication to open-source principles and tools.
-Let me introduce the two topics we’ll be discussing:
+Let me introduce the two topics:
 <!--more-->
-1. **Kubernetes and Containers: The Hidden Iceberg Beneath**
+1. **Kubernetes and Containers: The Hidden Iceberg Beneath** ([link](https://cfp.capitoledulibre.org/cdl-2024/talk/EYLWXN/))

 Kubernetes is often heralded as the gold standard for container orchestration.
 However, it's essential to recognize that Kubernetes is merely the tip of the iceberg in the vast sea of open-source container technologies.